launchscout/live_deck/README.md

 LiveDeck includes many different slide layouts we call slide templates.
 View all the deck templates [here](https://github.com/gaslight/live_deck/wiki/Deck-Slide-Templates).

 ## Deck Remote and Presenter Mode
 Your presentation can be controlled through a seperate webpage we call the remote.
-The remote adapts to presenter mode when viewing on a desktop or laptop.
+The remote adapts to presenter mode when viewed on a desktop or laptop.
 Learn more about the deck remote [here](https://github.com/gaslight/live_deck/wiki/Deck-Remote-and-Presentation-Mode).

 ## More Info